 Federal criminal prosecutions for Khat are similar in many ways to other federal drug crime prosecutions.
 See, for example, U.S. vs Sheikh, Case No. 03-2634, United States Court of Appeals 8th Circuit, May 7, 2004.

-Many immigration law problems caused by a criminal prosecution can more easily be solved with the help of a criminal defense attorney like Thomas C. Gallagher.
-Because if convicted; an immigration attorney has little hope of helping.
+Many immigration law problems caused by a criminal prosecution can more easily be solved with the help of a good criminal defense attorney.
+Because if convicted; later, an immigration attorney has only a small chance of success.